-We’re feeling optimistic that a restart for Live Events is not far off, likely a trickle in the first 2 quarters of the year, but judging on the show schedule for fall we could be back in full swing by September.
+We’re all excited here and feeling optimistic that a restart for live events is not far off!
+Likely it will trickle in in the first 2 quarters of the year, but judging on the show schedule for fall, we could be back in full swing by September.

-It’s likely gonna take a little time to get your head back in the game to figure out what needs to change to exhibit better post Covid-19.
-Now might be a really good time to start planning so that your securing the best booth spaces, changing up your booth, updating your graphic messaging, and getting everything lined up to pull the trigger at the last possible moment.
-Below are a few suggestions to help you get your strategic juices flowing.
+It’s likely going take a little time to get your head back in the game to figure out what needs to change to exhibit better post Covid-19.
+Now might be a really good time to start planning so that you’re securing the best booth spaces, changing up your booth, updating your graphic messaging and getting everything lined up to pull the trigger at the last possible moment.
+Below are a few suggestions to help you get your strategic juices flowing!

 Planning Tips for 2021 trade shows:

-If your planning to exhibit this year, then by all means, stand out with confidence.
+If you’re planning to exhibit this year, then, by all means, stand out with confidence!
 There will be plenty of exhibitors that go nervously testing the waters.
-They’re reluctance will have an effect on the quality of experience they have.
-With some planning and preparation you will show up with a safe sanitized booth and welcome attendees with confidence.
-We have recently installed a rental project at post Covid trade show in Orlando and I’m not gonna lie – we were nervous too – so we have some insights to share…
+Their reluctance will have an effect on the quality of experience they have.
+With some planning and preparation, you will show up with a safely sanitized booth and welcome attendees with confidence.
+We recently installed a rental project at a post-Covid-19 trade show in Orlando and I’m not going lie – we were nervous too – so we have some insights to share.

-Post Covid Trade Shows – A few weeks ago we installed one of our rental booths in the Surf Expo Jan 6-9.
-To our pleasant surprise everyone was super positive and clearly working together to have a successful show, it was great to be back on the show floor.
-Move-in was smooth, install was well organized and show management hyper focused on being super helpful.
+Post-Covid Trade Shows – A few weeks ago we installed one of our rental booths in the Surf Expo Jan 6-9.
+To our pleasant surprise, everyone was super positive and clearly working together to have a successful show.
+It was great to be back on the show floor.
+Move-in was smooth, install was well organized, and show management was hyper-focused on being super helpful.
 The show did a great job with temperature checks and signage promoting masks and hand sanitizing.
-We did see a few companies with plex sneeze guards on there reception counters, but they were rare.
-We saw very few providing hand sanitizing gel in their booth space, which we found odd and touchless dispensers are an easy addition and they put you and your visitors at ease.
+We did see a few companies with plex sneeze guards on their reception counters, but they were rare.
+We saw very few providing hands sanitizing gel in their booth space, which we found odd and touchless dispensers are an easy addition and they put you and your visitors at ease.

-Sanitizing Gel speaks volumes – Touchless sanitizing gel dispenser are an easy low cost items to include for every booth, now and into the future.
-We can even add coloring dye to the gel to compliment your corporate colors, get creative and have fun with this as it tells attendees your booth is safe to enter and even if you forget and shake hands with an old friend – no big deal, just chuckle and take a squirt of gel and keep talking.
+Sanitizing Gel speaks volumes – Touchless sanitizing gel dispensers are easy low-cost items to include for every booth, now and into the future.
+We can even add coloring dye to the gel to compliment your corporate colors.
+Get creative and have fun with this as it tells attendees your booth is safe to enter!
+Even if you forget and shake hands with an old friend, no big deal, just take a squirt of gel and keep talking.

-Personal Space – Strategize how your attendees will enter your booth and engage your staff while maintaining some person distance.
-For example a long reception counter works great to keep distance between you and your attendees.
+Personal Space – Strategize how your attendees will enter your booth and engage your staff while maintaining some personal distance.
+For example, a long reception counter works great to keep a distance between you and your attendees.
 Consider moving the counter inside your booth a few feet to allow the attendee to step off the aisle.
-We’ve also realized that lounge meeting sets are better that tables and chairs for maintaining space.
-With lounge seating people tend to sit back which puts them at greater distance from each other.
-Lastly, think of ways to let less people do more.
+We’ve also realized that lounge meeting sets are better than tables and chairs for maintaining space.
+With lounge seating, people tend to sit back which puts them at a greater distance from each other.
+Lastly, think of ways to let fewer people do more.
 Rethink bringing the entire team to man a 10×20 booth space, or at least establish a rotation so your booth maintains space for attendees.

-Literature Alternatives – Consider the use of printed QR codes to instantly give visitors a link to literature they can email to themselves.
-These can easily be printed and applied to walls, counters, display cases and pedestals.
-QC codes we’re fun when they came out but now they have real potential to save trees and minimize the spread of germs.
-If your not ready to give up on literature, you could consider adding a QR code to again show that your responsive for forward thinking.
+Literature Alternatives – Consider the use of printed QR codes to instantly give visitors a link to the literature they can email to themselves.
+These can easily be printed and applied to walls, counters, display cases, and pedestals.
+QC codes were fun when they came out but now they have real potential to save trees and minimize the spread of germs.
+If you are not ready to give up on literature, you could consider adding a QR code to again show that your responsive for forward-thinking.

 As you know, show planning start at least 6 months before the show dates.
 For summer shows we should start planning right away.
 For fall shows March/April would be a good time to start planning.
-Really we can start planning your booth anytime after you’ve reserved a booth space.
-The more time we have, the more ways we can explore how to exhibit better post Covid-19.
+Really we can start planning your booth anytime after you’ve reserved booth space.
+The more time we have, the more ways we can explore how to exhibit better post-Covid-19.

 There’s no obligation when you preplan; we can work thru the booth design and set aside ready for you to pull the trigger last minute.
 While we plan, we can study the show floor, and the neighbors, and identify the traffic flow of attendees before we dial in your booth design.
 We can take a look at your messaging to best represent your brand and products in 2021.

-There’s opportunity to stand out fresh and strong on the show floor.
+There’s an opportunity to stand out fresh and strong on the show floor.
 The Covid-19 pandemic has helped us look inward to focus on what’s important.
-A new generation of entrepreneurs are also helping us all be more authentic, approachable and efficient and this will have an effect on the trade show landscape.
-In the past, over the top corporate looking booths were the ideal.
-Going forward, more companies will simply want more approachable booth designs that are approachable and inviting.
+A new generation of entrepreneurs is also helping us all be more authentic, approachable, and efficient and this will have an effect on the trade show landscape.
+In the past, over-the-top corporate-looking booths were ideal.
+Going forward, more companies will simply want more approachable booth designs that are warm and inviting.

 We’re here ready to work.
 We’ve had no shortage and cool things to work on and improve over the past year and we’re excited to help you make a big impact at your first post covid-19 trade show.